qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 Using the |cancel| :sup:`Cancel` button, user can cancel the storing process.

-It's possible to configure a viewer so the ressource will be automatically fetched from the external storage system and displayed directly below the URL.
+It's possible to configure a viewer so the resource will be automatically fetched from the external storage system and displayed directly below the URL.

 .. note::